diyews/electron-angular/README.md

 - `file:///` instead `http://` in development mode

 ## Quick start
+Two parts in this repo:
+ - `./` for main process
+ - `./render` for render

-Two parts in this repo, it's need to install in their own directory, prefer to open editor window for each part.
+You need to run `npm i` for each part, it's recommended to open editor window for each part then install their deps.

 Render part:
 ```